camunda-community-hub/camunda-process-test-coverage/README.md

 The following steps show how to integrate the camunda-process-test-coverage into you own setup.
 Our tests should provide a good base for your usage.
 If you use a single JUnit class per process, the class rule usage may be the perfect way to go.

 1.   add library jar to your project classpath (e.g. via the maven dependency)
-2.   adjust yout test camunda setup [camunda.cfg.xml](src/test/resources/camunda.cfg.xml)
+2.   adjust your test camunda setup [camunda.cfg.xml](src/test/resources/camunda.cfg.xml)
   * use the [ProcessCoverageInMemProcessEngineConfiguration](src/test/resources/camunda.cfg.xml)
-  * or add the [FlowNodeHistoryEventHandler](src/main/java/org/camunda/bpm/extension/process_test_coverage/listeners/FlowNodeHistoryEventHandler.java) & [PathCoverageParseListener](src/main/java/org/camunda/bpm/extension/process_test_coverage/trace/TraceActivitiesHistoryEventHandler.java) to your process engine configuration
+  * or add the [FlowNodeHistoryEventHandler](src/main/java/org/camunda/bpm/extension/process_test_coverage/listeners/FlowNodeHistoryEventHandler.java), [PathCoverageParseListener](src/main/java/org/camunda/bpm/extension/process_test_coverage/listeners/PathCoverageParseListener.java) and [CompensationEventCoverageHandler](src/main/java/org/camunda/bpm/extension/process_test_coverage/listeners/CompensationEventCoverageHandler.java) to your process engine configuration
 3.   adapt your process unit test to generate and check the coverage.
 4.   optionally set the Java system property (org.camunda.bpm.extension.process_test_coverage.ASSERT_AT_LEAST) on your build system to assure all process tests adhere to a coverage minimum.
 5.   run your unit tests